Modified: November 12, 2017

-All four parts need to be successfully completed to be licensed as a Civil Engineer in the State of California, but you do not need to pass all parts at the same time (i.e., each part may be passed separately from the other parts).
+The following four parts need to be successfully completed to be licensed as a Civil Engineer in the State of California.
+You DO NOT need to pass all parts at the same time (i.e., each part may be passed separately from the other parts).

 The course covers seismic design, analysis, and retrofit principles that pertain to buildings and other structures using the 2015 International Building Code (IBC), 2016 California Building Code (CBC), ASCE 7-10, as well as other reference standards.